kiedtl/roguelike/doc/statuses.md

 You are unable to drink potions.

-Doesn't affect non-player mobs, since they don't have an AI that drinks potions.
+Doesn't affect enemies, since they don't drink potions at any rate.

 ## night-vision